annarabeony/anna-portfolio/case_studies/nomad.plan-an-eco-friendly-road-trip-among-friends.md

 ## In a nutshell

 Even if my conviction about traveling with a sustainable manner is strong, my aim through this app was not to push people to do it this way, but to make things easier for those who want.

-This solution allows travelers to feel free about the way they organise their trip.
-Some travelers prefer having a very strict schedule, so the agenda feature would suit them - whereas some others want to stay flexible, so checklist and map would be enough.
+From feedbacks that I had from people and personal thoughts, things that I would improve on this app would be:

+* Adding a bottom menu would be better because it would make the navigation easier on the app
+* Switching between the map and the agenda need to be easier
+* Working on a desktop and tablet version could be interested, especially for complex and long-term travels